-In order to protect our environment, we must address the challenge that climate change poses without delay.
-Without a doubt, climate change is a serious threat to our way of life, our economy, and our children – not to mention the future of our planet – and we need to address it now.
-Congress can and must do more to combat this growing and urgent existential threat.
+Climate change is a serious threat to our way of life, our economy, our children, and the future of our planet and we need to address it now.
+Congress must do more to combat this growing and urgent existential threat.
 We need to continue making new investments in a green America.